New Looney Tunes

-New Looney Tunes, originally titled Wabbit: A Looney Tunes Production in the US and Bugs! in some markets for its first season, is an American animated television series from Warner Bros.
+New Looney Tunes (originally titled Wabbit: A Looney Tunes Production in the United States, and Bugs! in some markets for its first season) is an American animated television series from Warner Bros.
 Animation based on the characters from Looney Tunes and Merrie Melodies.
 The series debuted on September 21, 2015, on Cartoon Network, and continued with new episodes beginning on October 5, 2015, on Boomerang.
-Part way through the first season, new episodes would premiere on Boomerang's video on demand service before airing on television.
+Partway through the first season, new episodes would premiere on Boomerang's video on demand service before airing on television.

-On May 23, 2018, the Boomerang streaming service announced that New Looney Tunes would continue into 2019, with the third season being the show's last.
+On November 24, 2017, the Boomerang streaming service announced that New Looney Tunes would continue into 2017, with the third season being the show's last.
 The final episodes were released on January 30, 2020.
 The series was followed by the more traditionally formatted Looney Tunes Cartoons on May 27, 2020, which is streaming on HBO Max.